Craig Disley: Alfreton Town

 Disley signed for National League North side Alfreton Town on a two-year deal on 1 June 2017.
 Manager John McDermott said: "It was a fantastic signing for us and we fought off stiff competition from higher clubs to land his signature."

 On 7 August 2018 Disley signed for Cleethorpes Town on season-long loan.

 Barton Town

 Disley signed for Barton Town at the start of the 2019–20 season.

 On 12 June 2021, Disley announced his retirement from football.

 Coaching career

 In the summer of 2018 as well as his playing duties Disley began coaching the U16 team at former club Grimsby Town.

-On 19 November 2022, Disley returned to Cleethorpes Town as assistant manager to his former Grimsby team mate Nathan Arnold.
+On 19 November 2022, Disley returned to Cleethorpes Town as assistant manager to his former Grimsby teammate Nathan Arnold.
+On 22 November 2022, due to a shortage of players for a match against North Shields, Disley came out of retirement and was named as a substitute.

+Arnold and Disley left the club in March 2023 via mutual consent.

 Style of play

 An energetic box-to-box central midfielder with a good engine who can contribute with goals, he can also play out in a wider midfield position.